quarto-dev/quarto-web/docs/authoring/markdown-basics.md

 > A Markdown-formatted document should be publishable as-is, as plain text, without looking like it's been marked up with tags or formatting instructions. -- [John Gruber](https://daringfireball.net/projects/markdown/syntax#philosophy)

-This document provides a high-level summary of the most commonly used markdown syntax.
+This document provides examples of the most commonly used markdown syntax.
 See the full documentation of [Pandoc's Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) for more in-depth documentation.

 ## Text Formatting